 Surprisingly, many backpacks do not come with water bottle pockets, which are so useful, so be sure to check these are there!

-Whether you’re a well-seasoned backpacker or are getting ready to tackle your first trip, getting backpack sizing right is key to enjoying the trail.
-We hope the above guide has ushered you in the right direction and helped you find the perfect pack for you!
+Whether you’re a well-seasoned backpacker or are getting ready to tackle your first trip, choosing the right backpack is key to enjoying the trail.
+We hope our backpack size guide has ushered you in the right direction and helped you find the perfect pack for you!

 If you liked this post, feel free to share it with your friends or anyone looking for a new backpack!
 Drop a comment or questions in the box below.